Metatavu/vp-kuljetus-vehicle-data-receiver/README.md

 ### Code Coverage
-Code coverage is generated with `cargo llvm-cov --open --ignore-filename-regex build`.
+Code coverage is generated with `cargo llvm-cov --open --ignore-filename-regex vehicle_management_service --html`.
 See [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) docs for more.